Spring 2026 Impact Competition

 Case Challenge and Structure

-Your Team must identify an idea/solution that will address one or more of the overarching problems the Volunteer Services Department faces!
+Your team must identify an idea/solution that will address one or more of the overarching problems Impact Hub faces!

 Create an idea/solution and develop the following to communicate your idea: